 Streamlining the development code will make it easier for the public to navigate, use and understand.
 The process will eliminate repetitive, confusing and out-of-date standards, resulting in time and cost savings for staff, benefiting tax-payers and community members.

 Removing barriers to mixed-use development will support the 2035 Community Vision and Map by facilitating the development of future housing and job growth in existing commercial and mixed-use areas, rather than in low-density neighborhoods.
 Providing a clear and objective review track for housing development will meet state rules by providing greater certainty and helping to prevent unreasonable cost or delay.

 Lake Oswego residents and stakeholders will have multiple opportunities to participate in the process.
 Public input will be sought through a focus group, advisory committee meetings, open houses, Planning Commission & Development Review Commission meetings, and public hearings.
 We encourage you to participate!

-The project is expected to be completed in the summer of 2013.
+The project is expected to be completed in the Spring of 2014.
 The general schedule is as follows:

 A. Project Kick-off (August 2012)

-D. Work sessions and adoption hearings (June – August 2013)
+D. Council Work sessions and adoption hearings (February - June 2014)

 Subscribe to receive an email about announcements or project updates.
 Click here, and select "City Code Updates."